-2.9.4.3 DTI
+2.9.4.3 Directed Traffic Information (DTI)

-The areas are procedurally separated and as such, will not receive a DTI service.
+The areas are procedurally separated and as such, will not receive a DTI service as per Para 3.8.1.13.
 PLNR shall monitor them for compliance with training area boundaries and pass traffic as required on aircraft in proximity to Night IFR Alpha.